emmanuelHa/openmeteo-API-to-AWS-Athena-to-Grafana/README.md

 ## What I learnt ?
 - How to decouple a lambda to S3, to make writes to S3 scalable
+- How to validate python data with Pydantic
 - How to automatically generate S3 partitions from ingestion time
 I have been part of a project where we had to write to HDFS some avro data.
 The partitioning (day/month/hour/minute) had to be done programatically